Hasan082/Edutune/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://opensource.org/license/mit/) file for details.

 ## Support

-If you encounter any issues or have questions about using this template, please feel free to [contact us](mailto:your@email.com).
+If you encounter any issues or have questions about using this template, please feel free to [contact us](mailto:dr.has82@gmail.com).

----

-Feel free to replace placeholders, such as `<repository_url>` and `your@email.com`, with your actual information.
-This README file provides a basic structure and can be expanded upon as needed for your project's specific details and documentation.